 - Areas where moles and skin tags could tear or bleed.

 Currently, the most popular forms of microneedling devices are micro-pens and derma rollers or derma stamps.
-Derma rollers and stamps are more commonly used at home and microneedling pens are most often used in a doctor’s office.
+Derma rollers and stamps are commonly used at home, and microneedling pens are often used in a doctor’s office.

 A derma roller is a multi-use device that has a roller covered in tiny needles.
-The user rolls the device across the skin while applying gentle pressure to create tiny punctures.
+The user rolls the device across the skin, applying gentle pressure to create small punctures.
 Comparatively, a derma stamp has a flat head with stationary needles, so a stamping technique is used with this device.
-Since they are reusable, both devices need to be sterilized after each use to avoid infection.
+Since they are reusable, both devices must be sterilized after each use to avoid infection.

-My personal favorite device to use for micro needling at home is a micro-pen.
-It’s a pen-like device that uses disposable pin-filled cartridges to create small punctures in the skin.
-Some brands of MN pens offer programable features including speed, depth penetration, power and cartridges with various pin-sizes.
-Since the pin-cartridge is disposable, there is no need to sterilize the device after using it.
+My favorite device for microneedling at home is a micro-pen.
+It’s a pen-like device that uses disposable pin-filled cartridges to create tiny punctures in the skin.
+Some brands of MN pens offer programable features, including speed, depth penetration, power, and cartridges with various pin sizes.
+Since the pin cartridge is disposable, there is no need to sterilize the device after using it.

 There are potential risks with microneedling.